DanteSc03/ruby-splitting-optimization/README.md

 # Advanced Optimization Problems with R

-This repository contains implementations of various optimization algorithms in R, applied to benchmark problems.
-It is divided into two main scripts:
+This repository contains a comprehensive collection of optimization algorithms implemented in R, designed to solve both basic and advanced optimization problems.
+The focus is on practical applications and performance comparison across various methods.
+The repository is divided into two key scripts:

-1. **Script.R** - Focuses on basic optimization problems and compares several algorithms for performance. 🛠️
+1. **Script.R** - This script tackles basic optimization challenges by comparing several widely used algorithms.
+It provides insights into their efficiency and effectiveness in finding optimal solutions for constrained and unconstrained problems. 🛠️

-2. **Script_Advanced.R** - Implements advanced optimization techniques like Ant Colony Optimization (ACO) with grid search refinement. 🐜
+2. **Script_Advanced.R** - This script delves into advanced optimization techniques, showcasing the implementation of Ant Colony Optimization (ACO) combined with grid search refinement.
+It explores optimization in multidimensional spaces with a detailed 3D visualization of objective functions and their optima. 🐜

 ---